 While we didn’t turn right (southeast) after crossing the river you can do this and continue to Upper Brazeau Canyon, Cataract Lake and then onto to Cataract Pass.
 But you need up to 10 hours to do the return hike to the pass.

-The option going north from the pass
+The option going north from Nigel Pass

 After a straight forward rock hop across the Brazeau River, you can turn left (north) and climb up through rock slide debris to reach a viewpoint of a waterfall, 0.8 km from the river.

 We continued all the way to Boulder Creek Campground, a pleasant place to spend a night though Four Point Campground at 13.9 km is even nicer.
 From there it’s 9.9 km to reach Jonas Pass – rather a lot for a day trip.
-If you want to continue plan to do it as part of a 3 – 5 day backpacking trip.
+If you want to continue, plan to do it as part of a 3 – 5 day backpacking trip.

 Camping in Jasper National Park on the Brazeau Loop